ymunemasa/data-tutorials/tutorials/hortonworks/analyzing-social-media-sentiment-data/tutorial.md

 ![NiFi Template Imported](/assets/nifi-sentiment-analytics/images/16_nifi_template_imported.png)

-Now that we've got the template imported into NiFi we can instanstiate it.
+Now that we've got the template imported into NiFi we can instantiate it.
 Drag the template icon (the 7th from the left) onto the workspace.

 ![Drag Template Icon](/assets/nifi-sentiment-analytics/images/17_nifi_drag_template.png)